 Even though you want to quit, there are two reasons that can make feel it hard:

 1.Because tobacco use is highly addictive and therefore not just a habit, you have a physical need for nicotine.
 You experience nicotine withdrawal when you go too long without a cigarette or an e-cigarette, chewing tobacco, snuff or vape.
 Your body “tells” you this when you get a craving.
 The craving goes away once you satisfy the addiction by lighting up or using another form of tobacco.
-Get ready to deal with this by adding free patches, gum and lozenges or other quit medications to your plan.
+Get ready to deal with this by adding free patches, gum and lozenges or other quit medications to your tailored quit plan.

 2.You may be addicted to the act of using tobacco.
 As your body was developing a physical need for nicotine, you were teaching yourself to smoke, chew or vape, and training yourself to use tobacco in many different situations.
 These situational cues can be overcome if you prepare for them beforehand.

 Knowing how you would like to deal with triggers like those listed below before you face them as a non-smoker will help you feel confident.